dressel/ErgodicControl.jl/docs/ergodic_control.rst

 Trajectory Generation
 ======================
-We are interested in generating trajectories with a low ergodic score, because an ergodic score of zero implies perfect ergodicity.
+We want to generate trajectories with low ergodic score, because an ergodic score of zero implies perfect ergodicity.

 Bibliography